-- Infrastructure: Enterprise e-café, Quality of network connection etc.
+- Infrastructure: e.g. (Enterprise e-café, Quality of network connection)

-- Space: Personal space for office in home
+- Space: e.g. Personal space for office in home

-- Environment of Trust: Trust from business, team members and clients on mobility and freedom to choose physical workspace and time.
+- Environment of Trust: e.g. (Trust from business, team members and clients on mobility and freedom to choose physical workspace and time)

-With the increasing developments in Technology, Infrastructure and affordability of gadgets it makes perfect sense to promote work flexibility (Telework).
+With the increasing developments in technology, infrastructure and affordability of gadgets, it makes perfect sense to encourage flexibility work (Telework).

-Understanding its benefits, organisations are increasingly promoting flexible working arrangements for it employees.
-Governments of many advanced nations are promoting and supporting Telework.
+Understanding its benefits, organisations are increasingly promoting flexible working arrangements for its employees.
+Governments of many advanced nations are encouraging and supporting Telework.
 Change is just around the corner.
-Without a doubt there will be challenges.
-But at the end of day, it will prove to be beneficial for working community as well as business.
-Let us embrace it with open heart and mind.
+Without a doubt, there will be challenges.
+However, it will be beneficial for the working community, government, environment and employee wellbeing.
+Let us embrace it with an open heart and mind.

 What about you?
 What are your thoughts on working from home (Telework)?
-What other tools do you think are missing to successfully work from home?
+What other tools do you think are missing to work from home successfully?
 What are the current challenges?